Some basic knowledge about the normal human brain will assist to fully appreciate what is happening in the Alzheimer brain

 Most of the cortex is known as the neocortex and consists of 6 layers.
 Older parts of the cortex are referred to as the allocortex and are located in the medial temporal lobe.
 These areas are concerned with olfaction (sense of smell),and emotions.
 The allocortex has 2 components : the paleocortex and the important archicortex which consists of the hippocampus.
 The hippocampus is an essential structure since it is involved with memory.

-The cerebral hemispheres are further subdivided into 4 lobes: Frontal, Parietal, Temporal and Occipital as shown in the figure below.
+As seen in the figures below, the cerebral hemispheres are further subdivided into 4 lobes: Frontal, Parietal, Temporal and Occipital.
+The lobes all have different functions.

 4. OTHER IMPORTANT BRAIN REGIONS CAN BE SEEN IN THE FIGURE BELOW